-Pfizer’s COVID-19 Vaccine Authorized for Children Ages 12-15
+Pfizer’s COVID-19 Vaccine Authorized for Children 5 and Up

-With the CDC and FDA’s authorization of the Pfizer vaccine for 12-15-year-olds, 17 million more people in the United States are newly eligible for the shot.
+With the CDC and FDA’s emergency use authorization of the Pfizer vaccine for 5-11-year-olds, 28 million more people in the United States are newly eligible for the shot.
 As you’ve probably read, getting a high percentage of our population vaccinated is the best way back to normal.
-And as of May 2021, the CDC has relaxed mask guidelines.
-Fully vaccinated people can go most places, indoors and outdoors, without a mask.

-Here’s what else you need to know now that 12-to-15-year-olds are eligible for the COVID-19 vaccine.
+Here's what else you need to know now that children as young as age 5 are eligible for the COVID-19 vaccine.